Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

-\begin{example} Suppose that $(M,D) = (M^n_1,D)$ as in Example \ref{example:fermat}, and $\bm{a} = (a, \ldots, a)$.
+\begin{example2} Suppose that $(M,D) = (M^n_1,D)$ as in Example \ref{example2:fermat}, and $\bm{a} = (a, \ldots, a)$.
 Then we have

-where $R^n_a$ is the $\bm{G}(M,D)$-graded ring introduced in Definition \ref{definition:2ringra}. \end{example}
+where $R^n_a$ is the $\bm{G}(M,D)$-graded ring introduced in Definition \ref{definition2:2ringra}. \end{example2}

-We give a definition of the {\bf smooth orbifold relative Fukaya category} $\mathcal{F}(M,D,\bm{a})$, based on the definition of the relative Fukaya category given in \cite{Seidel2002}.
-It is a (possibly curved) $\bm{G}(M, D)$-graded deformation of the affine Fukaya category over $R_{\bm{a}}$.
-We denote
+When $M$ is either positively monotone or Calabi-Yau, we give a definition of the {\bf relative Fukaya category} $\mathcal{F}(M,D)$, based on \cite{Seidel2002}.
+It is a (possibly curved) $\bm{G}(M, D)$-graded deformation of the affine Fukaya category over $R(M,D)$.